brendan-myers/eks-workshop/content/beginner/130_exposing-service/connecting.md

 The Service IP is completely virtual, it never hits the wire.
 {{% /notice %}}

-Let's try that by :

-Setting a variable called _MyClusterIP_ with the my-nginx `Service` IP.
+Let's try that by setting a variable called _MyClusterIP_ with the my-nginx `Service` IP.

 ```bash
 # Create a variable set with the my-nginx service IP